 k.
 Risks Related to environmental issues

-We are subject to various environmental laws and regulations that could become more stringent in the future and result in greater obligations and greater capital investments.
+The Company is subject to various environmental laws and regulations that may become more stringent in the future and result in greater obligations and greater capital investments

-We are subject to comprehensive federal, state and local legislation relating to the protection of the environment.
+The Company is subject to comprehensive federal, state and local legislation relating to the protection of the environment.
 Compliance with this legislation is monitored by government agencies and agencies, which may impose administrative sanctions for any failure to comply with the legislation.
-Such sanctions may include, among others, the imposition of fines, the revocation of licenses and even the temporary or permanent suspension of activities carried out by us.
-The enactment of stricter environmental laws and regulations may force us to allocate greater capital investments in this field and, as a result, alter the allocation of resources from already planned investments.
-If we do not comply with the legislation relating to the protection of the environment, we may be subject to administrative and criminal sanctions, without prejudice to the obligation to repair any damage that may have been caused and, also, penalties such as fines (ranging from R$50 to R$50 million).
+Such sanctions may include, among others, the imposition of fines, the revocation of licenses and even the temporary or permanent suspension of activities carried out by the Company.
+The enactment of stricter environmental laws and regulations may force the Company to allocate greater capital investments in this field and, as a result, alter the allocation of resources from already planned investments.
+If the Company do not comply with the legislation relating to the protection of the environment, it may be subject to administrative and criminal sanctions, without prejudice to the obligation to repair any damage that may have been caused and, also, penalties such as fines (ranging from R$50 to R$50 million).
 There is no limit to the amount the courts can impose to cover repair costs in the case of civil liability or, if the environmental damage cannot be repaired, the payment of compensation.
 Furthermore, an indemnity claim for environmental damage is not subject to a statute of limitations.
-In addition, the delay or denial by the licensing environmental agencies in the issuance or renewal of licenses, as well as the eventual impossibility of meeting the requirements established by such environmental agencies in the process of environmental licensing, may harm or even prevent, as the case may be, the implementation of the refurbishments and improvements intended by us.
-Additional environmental requirements that may be imposed in the future as a result of changes in environmental legislation, as well as our inability to obtain necessary environmental licenses, may impose significant additional costs on us.
-The occurrence of the hypotheses foreseen above may adversely impact our image, business and results.
+In addition, the delay or denial by the licensing environmental agencies in the issuance or renewal of licenses, as well as the eventual impossibility of meeting the requirements established by such environmental agencies in the process of environmental licensing, may harm or even prevent, as the case may be, the implementation of the refurbishments and improvements intended by the Company.
+Additional environmental requirements that may be imposed in the future as a result of changes in environmental legislation, as well as our inability to obtain necessary environmental licenses, may impose significant additional costs on the Company.
+The occurrence of the hypotheses foreseen above may adversely impact the Company’s image, business and results.

 l.
 Risks related to climate issues, including physical and transitional risks.